invpe/GP-IOT/README.md

 The binary that is built is generated with a linker script that starts from `0x00`, we store the metadata at the top, and then following the rest of the program including variables.

+The address `0xE` returned is relative to the start of the raw binary, not an absolute address in the ESP32 memory space.
+When the raw binary is loaded into memory, `0xE` is not a valid memory address on the ESP32, which is why accessing it directly causes issues.

-This means, that any variable address will be in relation to the starting address we have given in the `.ld` file, i.e here:
+This means, that _any variable_ address will be in relation to the starting address we have given in the `.ld` file, i.e see example below:

 ```
 #include <cstdlib>